sumawa/htf-vector/README.md

 ## Synopsis

-Basic examples of tf-vector usage, much more to follow!
+Basic examples of htfidf usage, much more to follow!

 ```haskell
 #!/usr/bin/env stack